Dhomoni/uaa-app/README.md

 14. Additional development notes :
-	To generate brand new microeservice app from jdl(example): jhipster import-jdl ../app-domain-design/search-app.jdl
+	To generate brand new microeservice app from jdl(example): jhipster import-jdl search-app.jdl

     To build docker image of postgres with postgis : docker build -t postgresql-postgis:10.6 .

 	In development you may need this for quick web debug :